Tips for Editing and Proofreading Your Resume

 - Omit salary history.

-- Omit sex, age, race, marital status, or other similar personal information.
+- Omit sex, age, race, marital status, or other similar personal information (unless you are writing an international CV).

 The smallest typo on your resume, cover letter, or other application materials can prevent you from getting a job interview, since employers may conclude that you lack attention to detail and are content to present sloppy work.